BridgeUP STEM

 What is BridgeUP STEM?

-Funded by the Helen Gurley Brown Foundation, BridgeUP STEM brings together a diverse community of Atlanta-area high school girls and non-binary individuals, who are interested in pursuing computing careers, with Georgia Tech College of Computing undergraduate mentors, research faculty, and graduate students.
-Through this NCWIT-Georgia Tech partnership, aspiring high school and undergraduate computing researchers are exposed to experiences, inspiration, and opportunities afforded by the program’s location in an elite research university.
+Funded by the Helen Gurley Brown Foundation, BridgeUP STEM brings together an innovative community of low-income, first generation Atlanta-area high school students, who are interested in pursuing computing careers, with Georgia Tech College of Computing undergraduate mentors, research faculty, and graduate students.
+Through this NCWIT-Georgia Tech partnership, aspiring low-income, first generation high school and undergraduate computing researchers are exposed to experiences, inspiration, and opportunities afforded by the program’s location in an elite research university.

 NCWIT and BridgeUP STEM logo